-2Though this paper is interested in sharing an appropriate approach to developing partnerships with national churches throughout the world, it does so from an experiential perspective.
+- 1 Though this paper aims to share an appropriate approach to developing partnerships with national churches throughout the world, it does so from an experiential perspective.
 The issues raised in this paper have been seen throughout the world.
 They are not centered in one place or with any particular type of national church.
 And though the few issues noted in this paper are important, it is surely not an exhaustive list.
 The intent is to raise awareness of what might begin to constitute an appropriate approach to developing those partnerships and, subsequently, what to watch for as those partnerships move forward.
 Finally, though this paper reports the issues from a "boots on the ground" perspective, the issues have not been processed in a vacuum.
-Years of study and research have helped to shape this response.
-3 The makeup of the IMT included the four Regional Directors for Lutheran Church-

-Missouri Synod World Mission (LCMS WM) along with the Associate Executive Director for International Mission.

-4 From a speech given by Secretary of State Condoleezza Rice at Georgetown University, Washington, DC, on January 18, 2006.
-The entire speech may be found at http://2001-2009.state.gov/secretary/rm/2006/59306.htm.

-5 In this document, the word "church" refers to a sending church, a church normally from the West.
-The words "national church" refer to the local church in a different place, in another country, often referred to as a receiving church.

-6 This phrase used in mission circles was popularized in a book entitled, Passing the Baton, by Tom A. Steffen (Ingram Publishing, 1997).
+Years of study and research have helped to shape this response. - 2 Today known as the IMT, its make-up included the four Regional Directors for Lutheran Church-Missouri Synod World Mission (LCMS WM) along with the Associate Executive Director for International Mission. - 3 From a speech given by Secretary of State Condoleezza Rice at Georgetown University, Washington, DC, on January 18, 2006.
+The entire speech may be found at http://2001-2009.state.gov/secretary/rm/2006/59306.htm. - 4 In this document, the word "church" refers to a sending church, a church normally from the west.
+The words "national church" refer to the local church in a different place, in another country, often referred to as a receiving church. - 5 This phrase used in mission circles was popularized in a book entitled, Passing the Baton, by Tom A. Steffen (La Habra, CA: Center for Organization & Ministry, 1997).